In This Article

 - Diminishing impulse control

-Someone who is drinking might initially feel relaxed and at ease, but over time will feel:
+At first, someone drinking might feel relaxed and at ease, but over time will feel:

-A frequent heavy drinker experiences frequent drastic fluctuations in several important substances in the brain.
-Long-term, this affects how the brain operates on its own.
-The brain adapts to its constant exposure to alcohol and no longer performs as it did when it was healthy.
+Long-term, this leads to dependence.
+The brain adapts and no longer performs as it did when it was healthy.

 If you or a loved one has developed AUD, alcohol withdrawal will occur if and when they stop drinking.
 Withdrawal includes a variety of mental health symptoms, including: